How We Scan, Measure & Map Your Site

-At the start of the industrial revolution in the 1700s, magnetic surveys were the first geophysical technique widely used to discover deposits of iron ore for mining and processing into steel and other metal alloys.
-It was also taken up by archaeologists to help them find relics buried close to surface level.
+At the start of the industrial revolution in the 1700s, magnetic surveys were the first geophysical technique widely used to discover deposits of iron ore for mining and processing into steel.

-Today, magnetic surveying is done using magnetometers that can give detailed readings of magnetic fields, and be used along lines or in grids to do comparative measurements from point to point to give deeper and more detailed data.
+Today, magnetic surveying is done using magnetometers that can give detailed readings of magnetic fields.

-Magnetic surveys are great to detect metal pipelines, archaeological features, objects, buried waste and large scale geology.
+Magnetic surveys are great to detect metal pipelines, archaeological features, buried waste, and large scale geology.

 Like our other methods, we can take a large number of readings along lines or on map grids using GPS to give deeper data and create more detailed graphs and contour map images.

 The EM61 Is a powerful and highly accurate metal detector that can locate many types of metal to several metres depth below the surface.

 For example, a single 200 litre (55 gallon) steel drum can be detected at depths greater than three metres.